roadpilot/project-five-react-redux/spec.md

     Your commit messages are meaningful
     You made the changes in a commit that relate to the commit message You don't include changes in a commit that aren't related to the commit message

+add delete button with update button delete bets with game